Why Do Available Refrigerants Change?

 Why do available refrigerants change?

-One other factor that plays into the availability of refrigerants is the danger to users.
+Another factor that plays into the availability of refrigerants is the danger to users.
 In the 1920s and 1930s, as refrigeration and air conditioning was in its infancy, there were no guidelines for the safe use of refrigerants.
 Many companies or industries used dangerous chemicals that would often be able to kill anyone who came in direct contact with them, or even highly flammable chemical mixes.
 There are many tragic stories of accidents happening because of refrigeration leaks in both HVAC industries, industrial settings, and other various industries.

 The Main Types of Refrigerants